 The Council of European Professional Informatics Societies (CEPIS) is the representative body of national informatics associations throughout greater Europe.
-Established in 1989 by 9 European informatics societies, CEPIS has since grown to represent over 450,000 ICT and informatics professionals in 29 countries.
+Established in 1989 by 9 European informatics societies, CEPIS has since grown to represent IT professionals in 29 countries.

 Find out more about our members

 CEPIS aspires to promote best practice for IT professionals and users throughout Europe by

 - promoting high standards to further mature and promote IT professionalism;

 - building gender balance in IT industry and inspire more young people to pursue IT-related education and careers;

 - advocating for a digitally competent and skilled general workforce in support of employability and higher productivity;